d0m84/ip-monitor/README.md

 ## Installation
 1. Download and unpack appropriate release to e.g. `/usr/local/bin/ip-monitor`
-2. Register and Enable as systemd service.
+2. Register and Enable as Systemd service.
 An example unit file can be found under `etc/` in this repository
+3. Alternatively: (Enable as SysVinit service.
+An example init script can be found under `etc/` in this repository)
-3. Configure as described below.
+4. Configure as described below.
 An example configuration file can be found under `etc/` in this repository
-4. Start and check journal logs
+5. Start and check journal logs (Systemd) or logfile (SysVinit)

 ## Configuration